How to Use VALUE Function in Excel (5 Ideal Examples)

 Note

-Excel has inbuilt numeric values for times and dates.
-So, we will get those numeric values as the outputs upon applying the VALUE function.
+Excel has inbuilt numeric values for times and date, so these numeric values will be returned when applying the VALUE function.
 For example, the numeric value for 7:30 PM is 0.8125.

-Sometimes you may find data with a combination of numbers and text strings.
-To retrieve the number and make sure that the value is in the number format we need to use another helping function along with VALUE.
+In the case of data containing a combination of numbers and text strings, to retrieve the number and make sure that the value is in the number format we’ll use a helper function along with VALUE.

 Here we have listed several items along with the quantity at the start of the string.
-We will fetch the quantity value.
+We’ll extract the quantity value from these strings.

 Steps:

-• Since the numeric values are on the left of the string, we will use the LEFT This function retrieves a specific number of characters from the left of a string.
+Since the numeric values are on the left of the string, we will use the LEFT function, which retrieves a specific number of characters from the left of a string.

 =VALUE(LEFT(B5,2))